-Neurodiversity in the workplace
+Neurodiversity in the Workplace

-When you’re working hard to recruit candidates for open positions, you always want no stone to go unturned in the search for the right fit.
-But, unknowingly, your outdated hiring practices may be excluding incredibly talented candidates and depriving your company of neurodiversity in the workplace.
+When you’re working hard to recruit candidates for open positions, you want no stone to go unturned as you search for the right fit.
+But your traditional hiring practices might unknowingly be excluding incredibly talented candidates.

-Neurodiverse employees add significant value in organizations, yet this largely untapped talent pool is being screened out by recruitment and selection policies, including automated personality tests that have been shaped exclusively for neurotypical minds.
+Neurodiverse employees add significant value in organizations, yet this largely untapped talent pool is being screened out by recruitment and selection policies, including automated personality tests, that have been shaped exclusively for neurotypical minds.

 “Hiring processes have often become stale and rely on a manager’s sense and gut feelings.
-This inevitably leads to bias as it is a natural instinct to want to hire people who are just like you or who have similar experiences and backgrounds,” says Joseph Riddle, MPH, Director at Neurodiversity in the Workplace, a small non-profit program dedicated to opening doors for neurodivergent talent.
+This inevitably leads to bias as it is a natural instinct to want to hire people who are just like you or who have similar experiences and backgrounds,” says Joseph Riddle, MPH, Director at Neurodiversity in the Workplace, a non-profit program dedicated to opening doors for neurodivergent talent.

 “The typical hiring process also relies heavily on behavioral/social communication questions that are a really poor indicator of any future success and can be difficult to answer and can be anxiety-inducing for a lot of people,” Riddle says.